Home Abstracts » Call for Abstracts

 - Abstract Topic: Please choose carefully the most relevant abstract topic from the drop-down menu.

 - Title: Your abstract title should be short and informative, and must not exceed 200 characters.
-It must be written in ‘sentence case’ – do not write your title in all capital letters.
+It must be written in ‘sentence case’ – capitalise only the first word and any words or abbreviations that must be capitalised, e.g. Revisiting the Staphylococcus aureusSarA regulon by high-throughput screening.
+Do not write your title in all capital letters.

-- Authors and Institutions: Please add authors by using the 'Add/Edit Author' button.
+- Authors and Institutions: These must be added into the special fields for this information, for the presenting author and each co-author – do not add any author details into the abstract body.Add authors by using the 'Add/Edit Author' button.
 The presenting author can be changed by clicking the ‘Edit Author’ button of the preferred author and by choosing ‘Yes’ for ‘Presenter’ field.
 The order of authors can also be changed by editing the ‘Numerical Order’ of an author.
 There is also an option to indicate an equal author contribution from particular authors, which will be shown by an asterisk on the author names.
-Author names will be automatically formatted in the following style: A. Smith, B. Jones, etc. The author's workplace address must be added for every author listed – this can be done via the Add/Edit Author's Workplace(s) button.
+Author names will be automatically formatted in the following style: A. Smith, B. Jones, etc. The author's workplace address must be added for every author listed – use the Add/Edit Author's Workplace(s) button for this.

 - Abstract Body:

 a.
 Your abstract body can have a maximum of 2000 characters (with formatting and spaces).
 The first sentences should provide the background of the work.
-This should be followed by the experimental details, with a conclusion of one or two sentences.
+This should be followed by the experimental details, with a conclusion of one or two sentences; there is no need for subheadings for these sections.
 The abstract body should be presented as one single paragraph – do not use paragraph returns.

 b.
 Please use the text field to type the abstract body only.
 The text can also be copied and pasted into this field, but if this method is used we recommend that the text is pasted as plain text.
 Editing tools are provided for formatting; see note 6c.
 Please use the ‘Preview’ button to check the final format of your abstract body carefully.